danog/MadelineProtoDocs/docs/API_docs/constructors/channelForbidden.md

 ---
-title: channelForbidden
+title: "channelForbidden"
-description: Indicates a channel/supergroup we can't access because we were banned, or for some other reason.
+description: "Indicates a channel/supergroup we can't access because we were banned, or for some other reason."
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: channelForbidden